mulesoft-labs/raml-language-server/README.md

 A Language Server that exposes smart [RAML](http://raml.org/) language support for various IDEs using the new [Language Server Protocol standard](https://github.com/Microsoft/language-server-protocol).

-## Status

-Currently, the RAML Language Server is in beta.

 ## Architecture